This post covers Restaurant Week, which runs for nearly four weeks between July 18-31, 2022.

 Winter Restaurant Week

-TIP: The winter Restaurant Week sometimes occurs on the same dates as Broadway Week 2 for 1 Ticket.
+TIP: Winter Restaurant Week sometimes occurs on the same dates as Broadway Week 2 for 1 Ticket.
 Just think about all the money you can save on a night out in NYC!

 TIPS FROM A LOCAL